azuline/bubblegum/README.md

 hosts are supported, to which one can directly upload images or rehost images by URL.

+_Disclaimer: I wrote this to have some fun with duck typing.
+You are probably better off using cURL and piping it into jq + whatever else you want!_

 ## Usage

 Basic image uploading can be done via the `bubblegum upload` command.
 To upload a local image file, run `bubblegum upload /path/to/image.png`.
 To rehost a URL, run `bubblegum upload https://this.url.serves.an/image.png`.

-The default image host is https://vgy.me, as it does not require client authorization.
+The default image host is https://vgy.me.
 The image host that will be used can be changed with the `--host` flag in the upload command, e.g. `bubblegum upload --host=imgur.com /path/to/image.png`.
 The default image host can also be changed in the config file.
 Host options can be viewed with the `bubblegum upload --help` command.

 Uploading/rehosting multiple images simultaneously is also supported, via multiple arguments to the `upload` command. `bubblegum upload a.jpg b.png` will